IBM/aspera-cli/docs/README.erb.md

 Use this method only if you know what you do, else use the standard recommended method as described here above.

-This method installs a docker image that contains: Ruby, ascli and the FASP sdk.
+This method installs a docker image that contains: Ruby, <%=tool%> and the FASP sdk.

 The image is: [https://hub.docker.com/r/martinlaurent/ascli](https://hub.docker.com/r/martinlaurent/ascli)